-The aim of the business studies department is to inform and enthuse about the world of business, to encourage an entrepreneurial spirit and to inspire students to be successful in their future employment.
+The aim of the business department is to inform and enthuse about the world of business, to encourage an entrepreneurial spirit and to inspire students to be successful in their future employment.

 The aim of travel and tourism is to develop students’ understanding of the movement of people around the globe and the UK through the development of knowledge relating to the industry.